Sina-Ghaderi/fixrate-go/Readme.md

 Developed BY sina@snix.ir --> Sina Ghaderi
 This work is licensed under the terms of the MIT license.
 ```
-you may wnat to create a systemd file for runing this as a linux service (`systemctl start` ... and `enable` etc...)
+you may want to create a systemd file for runing this as a linux service (`systemctl start` ... and `enable` etc...)

 ### config postfix and fixrate
 fixrate-go supports unix socket and tcp network listeners, in order to reduce kernel opened connections its recommended to use unix socket if you can host fixrate on postfix server